kallaics/gitops-demo/README.md

 You have a choice all of the kubernetes command can be apply in K9s as well.
 Be careful, the K9s not changing context or namespace in your terminal.
 It is just happen inside the software.

 If you have a kubectx and kubens command the next few step will be easier a bit.
-The original kubectl commans are also added to the documentation.
+The original kubectl commands are also added to the documentation.

 1. Go to the terminal
 1. Configure the right Kubernetes context